An Efficient Transfer Learning Framework for Multiagent Reinforcement Learning: Multiagent Policy Transfer Framework (MAPTF)

-\subsection{Framework overview}
+\subsection{Framework Overview}

-In this section, we describe our MAOPT framework in detail.
-Figure \ref{fig-overview} illustrates MAOPT framework which contains $n$ agents interacting with the environment and corresponding option advisors.
-At each step, each agent $i$ obtains its own observation $o^i$, selects an action $a^i$ following its policy $\pi^i$, and receives its reward $r^i$.
-Each option advisor uses samples from all agents to update the option-value function and corresponding termination probabilities.
-Each agent is advised by an option advisor, and the advice is the intra-option policy of an option $\omega$ which is selected from $\{\omega^1, \cdots, \omega^{i-1}, \omega^{i+1}, \cdots, \omega^n\}$, since we do not consider to select the agent $i$'s policy as the advice for itself.
-Then the agent exploits this advised policy through imitation, which serves as a complementary optimization objective.
-The exploitation of this advised policy is terminated as the selected option terminates and then another option is selected.
-In this way, each agent efficiently exploits useful information from other agents and as a result, the learning process of the whole system is accelerated and improved.
+In this section, we describe our MAPTF in detail.
+Figure \ref{fig-overview} illustrates the MAPTF, which contains two modules, the agent's module with $n$ agents interacting with an environment, and the option module which determines which agent's policy is useful for each agent.
+The option module first initializes the option set with $n$ options: $\Omega = \{ \omega^1, \omega^2, \cdots, \omega^n \}$, each $\omega^i$ is a tuple $\{ \mathcal{I}_{\omega^i},\pi_{\omega^i}, \beta_{\omega^i} \}$ and $\pi_{\omega^i}$ equals to agent $i$'s policy $\pi^i$.
+At the start of each episode, for each agent, the option module selects an option $\omega$ based on the option-value function and the termination function.
+Each option terminates according to its termination function and then another option is selected to repeat the process.
+During the training phase, the option module uses experiences from all agents to update the option-value function and corresponding termination function.
+Each agent will exploit the knowledge from another agent $\pi^{\omega}$ based on the selected option $\omega$.
+This is achieved through policy imitation, which serves as a complementary optimization objective (the option module is responsible for this and each agent does not know which policy it imitates and how the extra loss function is calculated).
+The exploitation is terminated as the selected option terminates, and then another option is selected to repeat the process.
+In this way, each agent efficiently exploits useful information from other agents, and as a result, the learning process of the whole system is accelerated and improved.